RikKargones/GodotSimpleEditor/README.md

 Parameter __*range_str*__ can be one cell adress ("A1") or cells range ("A1:B7").
 Incorrect ranges as "B1:A4", "A6:C5" or "F3:A1" will be fixed to normal top-left and right-bottom pairs.

-Allowed value type for parameter __*data*__ is int, float, String, PackedInt32Array, PackedInt64Array, PackedFloat32Array, PackedFloat64Array and Array.
+Allowed value type for parameter __*data*__ is int, float, String, PackedStringArray, PackedInt32Array, PackedInt64Array, PackedFloat32Array, PackedFloat64Array and Array.
 In other cases function will return **ERR_INVALID_DATA**.

 In case of passed arrays, values will be assigned element by element in right-to-left and top-to-bottom order, until reaching end of array or cells range.
 Invalid values from usual Array will be skipped with cell instead of returning error.

 If __*is_formula*__ are true, sets cell formula instead of value.
-In this case, only Strings are allowed as data (PackedStringArray support will be writed a bit later).
+In this case, only Strings, Arrays and PackedStringArrays are allowed as data.
 Also "=" symbol at begining will be trimmed.

 ```GDScript
 sheets.set_cells_range("A1:B8", 3)                         # Sets all cells value to 3 in range "A1:B8"